jemcmahan13/pygll/README.md

 ### Accessing Parsed Elements

 #### Default

-A list of tuples are stored in every parse element in `attrs`.
-Each tuple contains (name, parse element) for the terminals and nonterminals encountered in the production.
+By default, the parser will return nested tuples.
+Navigating this can get messy, so it's recommended to name the components of your productions.

 #### Naming terminals and nonterminals

 A list of names can be given for a production, which are applied to parse elements after parsing.
-This makes the produced AST easier to use, allowing for object-style `name.element` access instead of indexing into the `attrs` array.
+This makes the produced AST easier to use, allowing for object-style `name.element` access instead of indexing into tuples repeatedly.

 After a production, a pound sign (`#`) indicates a sequence of names to use for the parsed elements.
 Underscore (`_`) can be used as a "don't care."
 The first name gives a name to the derivation; following names are applied in order to the terminals and nonterminals in the derivation.

 For example,
 `E := Term '+' Term Rest  # Plus lhs _ rhs remaining`
 will name the production `Plus`, the first term `lhs`, throw away the plus sign, name the second term `rhs`, and name everything under rest `remaining`.

 ### Special operators